porkchop-sandwiches/thulsa-doom-voice/README.md

 This mod adds voices from the Thulsa Doom character from the Conan The Barbarian movie as a selectable player voiceset to the Infinity Engine (Baldur's Gate/Baldur's Gate II/Icewind Dale) Enhanced Edition games version 2.6 or above.

 ## Version history
+### 1.0.2

+Fixed version in .tp2 file so that IEMOD autopackager would work correctly

+### 1.0.1

+Fixed bad link to readme in Project Infinity ini file

 ### 1.0.0

 Initial build